one/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ---

 The goals / steps of this project were the following:
-* Load the data set (see below for links to the project data set)
+* Load the dataset (see below for links to the project dataset)
-* Explore, summarize and visualize the data set
+* Explore, summarize and visualize the dataset
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images